KubikJan7/ITEJA/README.md

   * Program body
 * Serves
   * Prints the content of used stacks
-  * Contains number of how many times the result will be printed
+  * Contains a number of how many times the result will be printed

 ### Instructions
   * Put ingredient into the [equipment].